 It’s worth thinking about the difference between initial and incremental innovation.
 It might also be worth reading more about the Medici Effect, which considers the benefits of diversity on innovation.
 We’ve written a little on cultures and leadership for innovation and discussed the hackathon tool, as well as problem solving.

 You might also enjoy the three special podcasts we did on creativity and innovation with Roni Reiter-Palmon, who’s the director of innovation at the University of Nebraska’s Center for Collaboration Science.
-You can listen to the first episode below:

 The World of Work Project View